kokul866/TestVagrant/README.md

 Page Object Model Design Pattern to Maintain WebElements.

-Maven is used as Build Automation Tool that can be used to Execute Project from Command Prompt also to Integrate the Project with CI Tools - Jenkins Or Bamboo.
+Maven is used as Build Automation Tool that can be used to Execute Project from Command Prompt also to Integrate the Project with CI Tools.

 TestNG is used as Test Driven Development Framework which comes with some Amazing Features that helps to Design a Robust Framework.